welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/_playground/README.md

 Which tutorial would you like to view?
 (1-4): 4
 ```

+Q Prompt:

 | **@workspace generate a draw.io diagram in an xml format for this application (I want to use AWS 2024 Icons, lines should be orthogonal, dataflow from up to bottom)**

+### Update app.drawio.xml file & display the content

+Select 'app.drawio.xml' file, right click, choose 'Open with...' and select 'Text Editor'

+Copy & Paste generated XML document

+Save the file, and double click on it to open it with the Drawio Integration extension

+### Fix / Troubleshoot

-In case of an error when opening the diagram, add this to your prompt, that can slve the issue:
+In case of an error when opening the diagram, add this to your prompt, that can solve the issue:

-| **I got an error when I want to open diagram**
+| **I got an error when I want to open the diagram**